Mycroft Holmes

 Mycroft Holmes is a fictional character appearing in stories written by Sir Arthur Conan Doyle from 1893 to 1908.
 The elder brother (by seven years) of detective Sherlock Holmes, he is a government official and a founding member of the Diogenes Club.
 Mycroft is described as having abilities of deduction and knowledge exceeding even those of his brother, though their practical use is limited by his dislike of fieldwork.

-The character has been adapted many times in literature and media, including television series, films, radio, and comics.
-He is popular in culture, being mentioned by many works, referencing his job, personality, or his relationship with Sherlock Holmes.

 Fictional character biography

 History and occupation

 Mycroft Holmes is Sherlock Holmes's older brother.
 He mainly appears in two stories by Doyle, "The Adventure of the Greek Interpreter" and "The Adventure of the Bruce-Partington Plans".
 He also appears briefly in "The Final Problem", and is mentioned in "The Adventure of the Empty House".

 He first appears in "The Greek Interpreter", in which he brings Sherlock a case involving one of his neighbours.
-Sherlock Holmes tells Dr. Watson that Mycroft has powers of observation and deduction superior to his own, but is not energetic or ambitious.
+Sherlock Holmes tells Dr. Watson that Mycroft has powers of observation and deduction superior to his own, but is not energetic or ambitious, nor does he have the capability to prepare a case for trial.
 He also comments that some of his most interesting cases have come to him through Mycroft.
 In the story, Sherlock Holmes and Dr. Watson visit Mycroft at the Diogenes Club, which Mycroft co-founded.
-Also, Mycroft visits 221B Baker Street.
+He also visits 221B Baker Street as well.

 Mycroft makes a brief appearance in "The Final Problem".
 Sherlock Holmes gives Dr. Watson instructions to take a certain route to leave London to avoid Moriarty's gang, and part of this plan involves a ride in a brougham driven by a cloaked driver.
 Watson sees the coachman and does not recognise him.
 Sherlock later tells Watson that the driver was Mycroft.
 Near the end of the story after Sherlock's supposed death, Watson reads a letter left by Sherlock, which includes the statement, "I made every disposition of my property before leaving England, and handed it to my brother Mycroft."

 In "The Empty House", it is revealed that Sherlock Holmes faked his death in "The Final Problem" and subsequently went abroad.
 His only confidant during this time was Mycroft, who provided him with the money he needed.
 When Sherlock returned to London, he found that Mycroft had preserved his Baker Street rooms and his papers "exactly as they had always been".